moveit/moveit_tutorials/doc/getting_started/getting_started.rst

 The following will install from Debian any package dependencies not already in your workspace: ::

   cd ~/ws_moveit/src
-  rosdep install -y --from-paths . --ignore-src --rosdistro melodic
+  rosdep install -y --from-paths . --ignore-src --rosdistro noetic

 The next command will configure your catkin workspace: ::